 Try this: Garlic, tofu, & broccoli stir-fry recipe

 Fiber: 3 grams per cup.

 Fiber: 5 grams, one small head.

-One small head of cauliflower contains 5 grams of dietary fiber, or about 20%.
+One small head of cauliflower contains 5 grams of dietary fiber.
 Using ground cauliflower in place of rice is a simple way for people on grain-free diets to meet their fiber needs.

 Fiber: 6 grams per sweet potato.